membraneframework/membrane_rtc_engine/guides/simulcast.md

 # Simulcast

-Simulcast is a technique where a client sends multiple encodings of the same video to the server and the server is responsbile for choosing and forwarding proper encoding to proper receiver (other client).
+Simulcast is a technique where a client sends multiple encodings of the same video to the server and the server is responsible for choosing and forwarding proper encoding to proper receiver (other client).
 The encoding selection is dynamic (i.e. SFU switches between encodings in time) and it is based on:

-* receiver awailable bandwidth
+* receiver available bandwidth
 * receiver preferences (e.g. explicit request to receive video in HD resolution instead of FHD)
-* UI layaout (e.g. videos being displayed in smaller video tiles will be sent in a lower resolution)
+* UI layout (e.g. videos being displayed in smaller video tiles will be sent in a lower resolution)

 At the moment, Membrane supports only receiver preferences i.e. receiver can chose which encoding it is willing to receive.
-Additionaly, sender can turn off/on specific encoding.
+Additionally, sender can turn off/on specific encoding.
 Membrane RTC Engine will detect changes and switch to another available encoding.

 ## Turning simulcast on/off